National Weather Service United States Department of Commerce

 Methodology

-Seasonal dates of the first 36ºF, 32ºF and 28ºF temperatures were analyzed using a percentile rank analysis for several surface observing sites over east Kentucky.
-The observing sites include first-order reporting stations, such as the National Weather Service Office in Jackson and the London/Corbin Airport.
-They also include several long-running cooperative weather observing stations.
+Dates of the last 28ºF, 32ºF and 36ºF temperatures each spring and the first 36ºF, 32ºF and 28ºF temperatures each fall were analyzed using a percentile rank analysis for several surface observing sites over east Kentucky.
+The observing sites include first-order reporting stations, such as the Jackson National Weather Service Office and the London-Corbin Airport as well as several long-running cooperative weather observing stations.

 Stations Used in Frost/Freeze Climatology Study